We are dedicated to improving the quality of life for our communities through healing-centered programs rooted in expressive arts and culture.

 Naomi Yoshida is a creative producer with an extensive background in the support of arts and culture.
 From developing an editorial newspaper with Hawaiʻiʻs leading media publisher to the organizing of Honoluluʻs largest urban markets to managing a Pan-Asia contemporary arts studio, she has helped some of Hawaiʻiʻs most promising cultural institutions today.
 In more recent years, Naomi made a pivot to venture into the world of tech and entrepreneurship, where she brings her interdisciplinary, world-bridging approach to building community and impact.

-Sierra Dew is the founder and program director of Wisdom Circles.
+Sierra Dew is the founder and program director of Wisdom Circles Oceania.
 She is a mother, artist, and community worker with over 20 years experience in teaching, collaborative healing work & design.
 She was born on Maui and raised in her family grocery store, Mana Foods, in Pāʻia.
 Since 2010, sheʻs provided arts programming and mentorship for women & youth in Hawaiʻi.
-Her experiences inspired her to found the Wisdom Circles organization to offer healing-centered creative opportunities.
+Her experiences inspired her to found the Wisdom Circles Oceania organization to offer healing-centered creative opportunities to further our potential for actualizing our dreams for healthy communities.
 Sierra has worked with organizations including: Pāʻia Youth & Cultural Center, WorkNet Inc., 808 Urban, Pacific Alliance to Stop Slavery, Mana Maoli, and Kokua Kalihi Valley.